KTruong008/kylebuildsstuff/src/routes/10k-mrr/+page.md

 What I thought I was looking for was passive income.
 I don’t know how exactly to put this, but as a message to my past self: it’s not worth it.

-The amount of work required to build and position a product well enough that it consistently generates enough profit, month after month, to pay all your bills, and then some, passively, is astronomically high, and ever-changing.
+The amount of work required to build and position a product well enough that it consistently generates enough profit, month after month, to pay all your bills, and then some, passively, is astronomically high and ever-changing.
 The cost is not worth it.
 As a stepping stone, sure thing, but as an end goal?
 Forget it.

 What do you even get out of it?
 Free time.
 And what are you going to do with all that free time?
 Probably something that you actually care about.
 What I’m saying is making money is a shit end goal.
 Making something that will still matter to you even when all old and greyed, that is far more worthwhile.
 Otherwise, it’s basically a glorified job you’re giving yourself.